tldr-pages/tldr/pages/linux/ipset.md

 # ipset

-> A quick and easy tool to create IP sets for firewall rules
+> A tool to create IP sets for firewall rules.

 - Create an ip set named test_set which will contain ip addresses: